Steelmaking: Hydrogen direct reduction

 Hydrogen direct reduction (HDR) using hydrogen produced from emission-free power (green hydrogen) offers emission-free iron-making, because water is the only by-product of the reaction between iron oxide and hydrogen.
 As of 2021, ArcelorMittal, Voestalpine, and TATA had committed to using green hydrogen to smelt iron.
 In 2024 the HYBRIT project in Sweden was using HDR.
 For the European Union, it is estimated that the hydrogen demand for HDR would require 180 GW of renewable capacity.

 Iron ore electrolysis

-Another developing possible technology is iron ore electrolysis, where the reducing agent is electrons.
+Iron ore electrolysis utilizes electrons as the reducing agent.
 One method is molten oxide electrolysis.
 The cell consists of an inert anode, a liquid oxide electrolyte (CaO, MgO, etc.), and molten ore.
-When heated to ~1.600 °C, the ore is reduced to iron and oxygen.
+When heated to ~1,600 °C, the ore is reduced to iron and oxygen.
 As of 2022 Boston Metal was at the semi-industrial stage for this process, with plans to commercialize by 2026.
 The Siderwin research project involved Arcelormittal was testing a different type of electrolysis.
 It operates at around 110 °C.

-Scrap-use in BF/BOF
+Scrap use

-Scrap steelmaking refers to steel that has either reached its end-of-life use, or is excess metal from the manufacture of steel components.
+Scrap steelmaking refers to steel that has either reached its end-of-life use or is excess metal from the manufacture of steel components.
 Steel is easy to separate and recycle due to its magnetism.
 Using scrap avoids the emissions of 1.5 tons of CO_{2} for every ton.
 As of 2023, steel had one of the highest recycling rates of any material, with around 30% of the world's steel coming from recycled components.
 However, steel cannot be recycled endlessly, and the recycling processes, using arc furnaces, use electricity.

-H_{2} enrichment in BF/BOF
+Hydrogen enrichment

 In a blast furnace, iron oxides are reduced by a combination of CO, H_{2}, and carbon.
 Only around 10% of the iron oxides are reduced by H_{2}.
 With H_{2} enrichment, the proportion of iron oxides reduced by H_{2} is increased, consuming less carbon is consumed and emitting less CO_{2}.
 This process can reduce emissions by an estimated 20%.

 Other strategies

 One speculative idea is a project by SuSteel to develop a hydrogen plasma technology that reduces the ore with hydrogen at high operating temperatures.
 Biomass such as charcoal or wood pellets are a potential alternative blast furnace fuel, that does not involve fossil fuels, but still emits carbon.
 Emissions are reduced by 5% to 28%.

 China

-German plantmaker SMS Group claims that Baosteel Desheng Stainless Steel Co., Ltd., a subsidiary of China Baowu Steel Group, has successfully completed the installation of a new vacuum oxygen decarburization (VOD) system at its Fuzhou plant with annual capacity of 417,000 metric tons of low carbon steel.
+German plantmaker SMS Group claims that Baosteel Desheng Stainless Steel Co., Ltd., a subsidiary of China Baowu Steel Group, has successfully completed the installation of a vacuum oxygen decarburization (VOD) system at its Fuzhou plant with annual capacity of 417,000 metric tons of low-carbon steel.
 Ultra-fine iron ore powder is injected into a superheated furnace using a specialized high-speed lance.
 The molten iron collects at the bottom of the furnace, creating a stream of high-purity iron.